-- In terms of the desired size and teacher-pupil ratio of the Department of Basic Education, there are no new primary or secondary schools required in Fochville It should be noted that a new primary and high school is currently under construction.
-The two schools will be located next to each other and will share facilities.
-The facility is situated between Kokosi and Fochville.
-The Education department envisages that this school will serve the entire region with the boarding facilities that will accommodate pupils from rural areas.
-This new school will accommodate learners from Kokosi and Fochville. - In terms of population size, Fochville requires a single well equipped clinic, which is provided.
-The town also has a small private hospital and Carletonville is home to the Sybrand Van Niekerk public hospital that serves the entire Merafong. - Fochville has a small civic centre with a public hall that serves the entire southern subregion.
+- In terms of the desired size and teacher-pupil ratio of the Department of Basic Education, there are no new primary or secondary schools required in Fochville. - In terms of population size, Fochville requires a single well-equipped clinic, which is provided.
+The town also has a small private hospital and Carletonville is home to the Sybrand Van Niekerk public hospital that serves the entire Merafong. - Fochville has a small civic centre with a public hall that serves the entire southern subregion. - Fochville has a library that serves the town sufficiently. - An informal market is required at the Fochville Taxi Rank.
+The same concept as the Township Hubs can be used for the market. - The Piet Viljoen Park functions as a community park and has potential to be upgraded with additional facilities.
+Fochville also has numerous smaller parks.

-- Fochville has a library that serves the town sufficiently. - The Piet Viljoen Park functions as a regional park and has potential to be upgraded with additional facilities.
-Fochville also has numerous smaller well maintained parks. - The existing fire station in the south-west of Fochville provides adequate coverage in case of emergencies.
+■ The existing fire station in the south-west of Fochville provides adequate coverage in case of emergencies.